jenwill/seattle-201d34/05-images-color-text/README.md

 ## Today's Schedule
 - Announcements
 	- **Reminder:** Weekly surveys will go out to students in email.
 Your survey responses are very helpful and meaningful to us.
 Feedback is a gift.
-	- The instructor will have a 15-minute one-on-one meeting with each student during the coming week: this will be an opportunity to review your progress, answer any questions you have, and discuss any topics the instructor sees appropriate, such as your future plans in the program.
-We will start the process of scheduling those meetings very soon.
+	- Allie and Michelle will have a 15-minute one-on-one meeting with each student next week: this will be an opportunity to review your progress, answer any questions you have, and discuss any other important topics, such as your future plans in the program.
+We will start the process of scheduling those meetings very soon: look for a link later today!
 - Code review & reflection *[30 minutes]*
 - [Readings and various topics](#readings) *[20 minutes]*
 - [Various topics](#smattering) *[10 minutes]*